BR British Rail Crimson & Cream

 Station) over an unmanned public foot crossing by

-a 08 /09 locomotive, MLV no.68002 and an unidentified TLV leave Victoria on the
+a 08 /09 locomotive, the red /white blinds suggest MLV no.68002 and an

-rear of a boat train. © Dave Smith |
+sheds into Victoria thence to on the rear of a boat train. © Dave Smith |

 Trailer Luggage Vans (TLV)